K. K. Hebbar: Early life and education

-Hebbar was born on 15 June 1911 in Kattingeri near Udupi, Karnataka in a Kannada speaking Shivalli Madhwa Brahmin family.
+Hebbar was born on 15 June 1911 in Kattingeri near Udupi, Karnataka in a Tulu-speaking family.
 He was educated up to the age of five at the local mission school.
 His father had retired when he was eleven years old.
 As the family was poor, they made toys, sold them and also made a living from farming.
 At the age of fourteen, Hebbar got a job at the same school that he had attended.
 While teaching the play Shakuntala with the help of images, the officer who came to inspect the school noticed Hebbar's artistic talents and encouraged him to take up art education.
 The latter offered him help and said that if he did not do so, he would suspend him.

 After matriculation at the age of twenty one, he started his art education at Chamarajendra Technical Institute in Mysore.
 But after a brief period, Hebbar dropped out of school, tired of the monotonous and arid climate there, and started working for a photographer in Udupi.
 After seeing Hebbar's work, the photographer advised him to visit Bombay and study art.

 Hebbar arrived in Mumbai in 1933 and began his studies at Nutan Kala Mandir, an art school established by G. S. Dandavatimath.
 He worked on retouching and enlargement work at the Koparde Studio located in front of the Chhatrapati Shivaji Terminus.
 Subsequently, Hebbar joined Sir J. J. School of Art and graduated in 1938 with G. D. in Art.
 In the year that followed, he completed a specialization in mural painting under the mentorship and encouragement of C. R. Gerrard, then director of the School of Art.